siwest/usaspend/README.md

 * Need to deal with duplicate and differing vendor-reported fields.
 * Need to deal with mismatched vendor names like “BOEING COMPANY, THE” and “THE BOEING COMPANY”.
   * May use Machine Learning approach
+    * Bag of Words - TF/IDF to match companies based on latest reported info.